vdhamer/SwiftyJSON_demo/README.md

 The second modification shouldn't be relevant if you plan to use SwiftUI because the `List` and `ForEach` views together automatically provide lazy loading.

+### Acknowledgments

+* Most of the code is from [Project 38]() of Hacking with Swift.
+I just typed it in and made minor changes.
+* JSON parsing uses the [SwiftyJSON/SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) package.